EpistasisLab/Aliro/README.md

 ```

 ### Analyzing Data ###
-Once the webserver is up, connect to <http://localhost:5080/> to access the website.
-You should see the **Datasets** page with the datasets in the `data/datasets/user` directory.
 To run an experiment, from the click 'Build New Experiment', choose the desired algorithm and experiment parameters and click 'Launch Experiment'.
 To start the AI, from the **Datasets** page click the AI toggle.
 The AI will start issuing experiments according to the parameters in `config/ai.config`.

 From the **Datasets** page, click 'completed experiments' to navigate to the **Experiments** page for that dataset filtered for the completed experiments.
 If an experiment completed successfully, use the 'Actions' dropdown to download the fitted model for that experiment and a python script that can be used to run the model on other datasets.
 Click elsewhere on the row to navigate to the experiment **Results** page.